 Real-Time Volumetric Clouds in Unity URP

 I made these clouds for a sailing game.
 The clouds are based on Real-time rendering of volumetric clouds by Fredrik Häggström, which is based on the work of Andrew Schneider for Horizon Forbidden West.
-Things I did in the project:

-- Created a custom render pass in Unity
+• Custom render pass in Unity

-- Considered real-life lighting phenomena such as in/out scattering with the Henyey-Greenstein phase function, and attentuation using Beer’s law
+• In/out scattering with the Henyey-Greenstein phase function, and attentuation using Beer’s law

 A screenshot of the clouds with “maximal” visual quality settings